braziljs/eloquente-javascript/06_object.md

 {{index "Liskov, Barbara", "abstract data type"}}

+{{figure {url: "img/chapter_picture_6.jpg", alt: "Picture of a rabbit with its proto-rabbit", chapter: framed}}}

 [Chapter ?](data) introduced JavaScript's ((object))s.
-In programming culture, we have a thing called _((object-oriented programming))_, a set of techniques that uses objects (and related concepts) as the central principle of program organization.
+In programming culture, we have a thing called _((object-oriented programming))_, a set of techniques that use objects (and related concepts) as the central principle of program organization.

 Though no one really agrees on its precise definition, object-oriented